Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 - Study on error propagation
 - Mitigation steps to stop or minimise the error
 - Apply it to different domains.
 E.g Error propagation in a code.
+- Can we measure or find the correctness of fundamental understanding and how it will impact the error propagation

 ## Electronics circuits design